Power engineering: Professional societies and international standards organizations

 In both the UK and the US, professional societies had long existed for civil and mechanical engineers.
-The IEE was founded in the UK in 1871, and the AIEE in the United States in 1884.
+The Institution of Electrical Engineers (IEE) was founded in the UK in 1871, and the AIEE in the United States in 1884.
 These societies contributed to the exchange of electrical knowledge and the development of electrical engineering education.

-On an international level, the International Electrotechnical Commission, which was founded in 1906, prepares standards for power engineering, with 20,000 electrotechnical experts from 172 countries developing global specifications based on consensus.
+On an international level, the International Electrotechnical Commission (IEC), which was founded in 1906, prepares standards for power engineering, with 20,000 electrotechnical experts from 172 countries developing global specifications based on consensus.